Glossary of Terms

 Net Price

-Your Net Price is your cost of attendance including tuition and required fees, books and supplies, housing and food (meals), and other related expenses — minus grant and scholarship aid.
-Check out our NEW Net Price Calculator at stockton.edu/calculators to receive an estimate of your Net Price to Attend Stockton University!
+The Net Price Calculator provides estimated net price information (defined as estimated cost of attendance — including tuition and required fees, books, course materials, supplies and equipment, housing and food (meals), and other related expenses — minus estimated grant and scholarship aid).
+Check out our Net Price Calculator at stockton.edu/calculators to receive an estimate of your Net Price to Attend Stockton University!

 New Jersey State Tuition Aid Grant (TAG)